| Title: | Analysis and Visualization of Basketball Data |

 color palette; available options |

-dataframe could also be a play-by-play dataset provided that rows corresponding to events different from field shots have missing x
+The data dataframe could also be a play-by-play dataset provided that rows corresponding to events different from field shots have missing x and y coordinates.

 A ggplot2 object.